Pacing means adopting new habits so you are able to participate in daily activities and not overstimulate yourself.

 - Eliminate the activities that cause severe symptoms for right now.

-Most of the time, the goal is to not avoid activities that cause worsening of symptoms all together, but to allow your body to have success with doing them by figuring out if you can stop the activity before there is a significant increase in symptoms.
+Most of the time, the goal for pacing is to not avoid activities that cause worsening of symptoms all together, but to allow your body to have success with doing them by figuring out if you can stop the activity before there is a significant increase in symptoms.

 Use Activity Shifting